 What made you gravitate towards a heavier sound?

-Not sure what is termed as heavy, but I think Slipknot is as aggressive of a band that I listened to, but I don't know.
-I just was in a place where life was getting more challenging and dark with puberty and everything.
-The anger of punk music started to be the thing that spoke to me most and even then I was thinking about things like Alkaline Trio, and how kind of controversial and weird their lyrics were and how I liked the taboo-ness of that.
+I'm not sure what is termed as heavy, but I think Slipknot is as aggressive of a band that I listened to, but I don't know.
+I just was in a place where life was getting more challenging and dark, with puberty and everything.
+The anger of punk music started to be the thing that spoke to me most and even then I was thinking about things like Alkaline Trio, and how kind of controversial and weird their lyrics were.
+I liked the taboo of that.

-So you were more attracted to the edge of the sound?
+So you were more attracted to the edge of the scenes?

-Yeah I guess.
-I remember having this moral dilemma, thinking Slipknot was satanic music and if it was, could I be a Christian and a Satanist.
+Yeah, I guess.
+I remember having this moral dilemma, thinking Slipknot was satanic music and if it was satanic, could I be a Christian and a Satanist.
 You know when you're just young, everything feels super binary.
 I didn't understand that it wasn’t actually satanic.
 But it's also like, you don't have to agree with everything that an artist does.

 It’s true.
 Were you discovering this all yourself?
 Were you an outlier or was it introduced to by friends?